karmi/hide/README.markdown

-Deagol
+Hide
 ======

-Parse/index Gollum pages into ElasticSearch
+Parse and index Jekyll pages into ElasticSearch.
+WIP for <http://www.elasticsearch.org> website.